BEST deviled eggs ever with a hint of dill!! I have a few secrets to making the perfect hard boiled and deviled eggs right here!

 - Then, garnish with dill/bacon bits/paprika.

-If you’re looking for another great side dish for your holiday get together try this easy au gratin potato dish!
+If you’re looking for another great side dish for your holiday get together try or shrimp deviled eggs with those baby seafood bits too.

 Best Deviled Eggs